All Episodes

 The problem is that there ain't no black cops to kill you.

-So if you're gonna die, it's only the white man patrolling your community because y'all don't even plot to be a police officer in many of these cities.
+So if you're going to die, it's only the white man patrolling your community because y'all don't even apply to be a police officer in many of these cities.

 So it's not a race thing.

-It's a it's a you pull the gun on a cop thing and you got shot.
+It's a you pulled a gun on a cop thing and you got shot.

-And so when you look at it, you know, with that with that context, why would a Van Jones say this with because you know, without being disingenuous?
+And so when you look at it, you know, with that, with that context, why would a Van Jones say this?

-There is there is nothing but black people standing around this man.
+There is nothing but black people standing around this man.

 He didn't stab the person next to him, people behind him.